Dearne Valley line: Current services

 In 2017, the section through Rotherham Central was adapted for use by Sheffield Supertram, the light rail network that operates within Sheffield.
 Supertram is operating a pilot tram-train service over the route, testing the feasibility of such an operation.
 This is initially intended to run for two years, with an extension of the operation should it prove successful.
-It involved the construction of a new chord between the National Rail line and Supertram's own network, with a tram platform built at and a short siding to serve the Rotherham Parkgate tram stop terminus with the extension electrified.
+It involved the construction of a new chord between the National Rail line and Supertram's own network, with a tram platform built at and a short siding to serve the Parkgate terminus with the extension electrified.
 It opened on 25 October 2018.